 As a job seeker, grabbing a recruiter’s attention quickly is your top priority.
-You can do this by creating a standout chronological resume.
-This resume format showcases your work history and accomplishments in a structured way, starting with your most recent experience.
+This resume format highlights your work history and achievements.
+It starts with your latest experience.

-In this guide, you will learn how to craft a chronological resume that gets you noticed by recruiters.
-You can also use our free chronological resume templates and check examples for different types of jobs to help you.
+This guide shows you how to make a chronological resume that stands out to recruiters.
+You can use our free chronological resume templates.
+Check out examples for different jobs to help you.

 What is a chronological resume format?